Hudson Volcano: Holocene

 Numerous explosive eruptions took place during the Holocene, including three intense eruptions among the largest of Holocene South America.
 There is a regularity, with intense explosive eruptions occurring about every 3,870 years, but their volumes have decreased over time and erupted rocks have become less mafic.
 Smaller Plinian eruptions occur about every 500 to 1000 years.
-Having erupted 55 times during the past 22,000 years, Hudson Volcano is the most active volcano in Patagonia and of the southernmost SVZ.
-(Note: Formerly it was thought that it had been largely inactive during the past 10,000 years.)
+Having erupted 55 times during the past 22,000 years, Hudson Volcano is the most active volcano in Patagonia and of the southernmost SVZ, (Note: Formerly it was thought that it had been largely inactive during the past 10,000 years.) producing more than 45 km3 of tephra after the ice ages.

 The Hudson caldera probably formed during the Holocene and grew incrementally.
 Pre-caldera outcrops are rare and consist of breccias formed by hyaloclastite, lahars (Note: A lahar is a volcanic mudflow.), mafic lavas and pyroclastic rocks; they occur mostly on the northeastern and southern sides of the caldera.
 Outside of the caldera, especially to the south, are widespread pyroclastic fall deposits formed by banded pumice.
 Lahar deposits contain blocks of lava embedded within a fine-grained substrate.
 An ignimbrite probably associated with the formation of the caldera occurs all around Hudson.
 A Holocene lava flow extends along the Huemules valley and is 1 to 5 m thick.
 The flow may be either 1,000 or 13,000 (Note: By argon-argon dating) years old; it was possibly the product of multiple eruptions.
 The volcanic cones outside of the caldera are weathered and covered by vegetation; they are of Holocene age.
 Other geologic processes such as glacial erosion have modified the appearance of the Hudson volcano.

 Pyroclastic fall and tephra deposits from Hudson and other volcanoes have been identified in marine cores in the Pacific Ocean, sediments in lakes and peat bogs, in soils, and potentially in Antarctic ice cores.
 Such tephra layers can be used to compare the timing of events across wide regions.
 Tephra particles from Hudson have varying shapes and colours, but similar compositions.
 The closest tephra record to Hudson is the Laguna Miranda record 50 km away, which shows on average one tephra layer every 225 years although it only records eruptions that distributed ash in the direction of the lake.
 Several Hudson tephra layers from Juncal Alto 92 km have been named T1 through T9, and another set from lakes in the Chonos Archipelago and Taitao Peninsula is named HW1 through HW7.